 Is Feta Cheese Vegan?

-Many people cite their enjoyment of feta cheese as a challenge in going completely vegan.
-I had the same struggle as feta cheese was one of my favourite cheeses.
-This recipe made my transition to veganism (for ethical reasons and not to restrict my intake for health or weight loss purposes) easier.
-It made me realize I wasn’t giving anything up with the transition.
+Many people say their enjoyment of cheese is a challenge in going completely vegan.
+I had the same struggle since feta cheese was one of my favorite cheeses.
+This recipe made my transition to veganism (for ethical reasons) easier.
+It made me realize I wasn’t giving up anything.